 Section 2.
-The purpose of this programme is to provide students with the scientific qualifications to identify, formulate, solve and reflect on complex problems relating to computer science.
+The purpose of the Master of Science Programme in Information Technology is to provide students with the scientific qualifications to identify, formulate, solve and reflect on complex problems relating to information technology.

 Subsection 2.
-The programme prioritises the student's ability to assess, apply and develop the underlying technology and the scientific theories, methods and tools upon which it is based.
+The programme prioritises the student's ability to assess, apply and develop the underlying technology as well as the scientific theories, methods and tools upon which it is based.